-Inevitably, as the weather starts to cool, in turn our clothing choices alter.
+Inevitably, as the weather starts to cool, our clothing choices alter in turn.
 The transition from summer to fall brings forth an abundance of rich tones.
 As the trees start to shed their leaves in preparation for the winter, a beautifully rich color palette explodes into an autumnal melody.
-Here I am going to show some of the vintage inspired fashion trends for fall, which may be incorporated into a vintage-lovers wardrobe.
+Here, I am going to show some of the vintage inspired fashion trends for fall which may be incorporated into a vintage-lovers wardrobe.

 Vintage Inspired Fashion Trends for Fall – 1940s Pants

 Vintage pants can work especially well in the cooler months, providing that all important extra layer of warmth.
 In the event of temperatures dropping below freezing, tights may also be worn with pants for additional warmth.

 Pants of the 1930s and 1940s were worn on the natural waistline, skimming the hips with a loose wide leg.
 The rise and width of pants varied according to the time period.
 Generally, in the 1930s pants were cut with a very wide leg and low rise.

 For fall winter fashion 2016 trends, 1940s style pants are proving popular.
 Team the pants with a blouse tucked into the flattering waistline or a cropped cardigan.
 To enhance and emulate a 1940s look, choose a cropped jacket for outerwear with brogue shoes and a scarf.

 Vintage Inspired Fashion Trends for Fall – Plaids